 Feedback that goes along the lines of ‘I don’t like it’ isn’t too helpful when it comes to moving things forward.
 So if you don’t like it, let your designer know why you don’t like it.
 Is it the colour?
 The shape?
 The layout?
 Explaining your thoughts and giving some substance to your feedback really helps.

 Creative work is subjective, everyone has an opinion, but not everyone has a full understanding of the brand, past, present and future.

 Having a small amount of other people in on the project that are aware of your brand, future plans and audience are a valuable commodity.
-Bringing in Bob and Jean from next door may potentially put a spanner in the works (unless they’re part of the company of course ;) and they won’t be coming at it from a brand perspective.
+Bringing in Bob and Jean from next door may potentially put a spanner in the works, as they won’t be coming at it from a brand perspective.